Mortgage loan modification: What it is and how to get one

 If you’re approved for the modification, compare the total payments under your original loan to the total payments under the mortgage modification.
 What you don’t want is a temporary reduction and the reduced amount added back onto your mortgage balance.

-In addition, avoid any modifications that are interest-only and adjust to a higher rate, add unnecessary costs to your loan in the form of penalties, fees or processing charges or result in a large balloon payment due after a certain period, says Rick Sharga, president and CEO of CJ Patrick Company, a real estate consulting firm in Trabuco Canyon, California.
+In addition, avoid any modifications that are interest-only and adjust to a higher rate or add unnecessary costs to your loan in the form of penalties, fees or processing charges, says Rick Sharga, president and CEO of CJ Patrick Company, a real estate consulting firm in Trabuco Canyon, California.

 5. Keep track of your new payments